KotaroTanabe/MyMahjong/README.md

 - Step 11 – Provide a mock AI.
 - Step 12 – Write end-to-end tests.

+### Core engine missing features

+The core package covers the basic turn flow but several important capabilities remain to be built:

+- [ ] Closed and added kan support with replacement draws and new dora indicators.
+- [ ] Tracking honba and riichi sticks in `GameState`.
+- [ ] Automatic round progression with dealer repeats and hanchan end detection.
+- [ ] Exhaustive draw conditions such as four kans and nine terminals.
+- [ ] Complete MJAI protocol adapter for external AIs.
+- [ ] Mortal AI integration using the adapter.

+See `docs/core-tasks.md` for detailed task descriptions.

 See `docs/detailed-design.md` for an overview of the planned architecture.
 `docs/web-gui-architecture.md` provides more details about the planned React GUI.